-Over the 12 years of this program, MHC volunteers, interns and staff have raised more than 15,000 pounds of organic fruits and vegetables.
-In 2012, MHC will be tending the Crestmont Community Gardens, the Banneker Green Thumbs Youth Garden, and the southern portion of the Ernie D. Butler Park Community Gardens.
-All sites are gardened in partnership with the City of Bloomington Parks and Recreation.
+Over the 14 years of this program, MHC volunteers, interns and staff have raised more than 18,000 pounds of organic fruits and vegetables.
+In 2014, MHC will be tending our on-site community garden and food forest, the Crestmont Community Gardens, the Banneker Green Thumbs Youth Garden, and the southern portion of the Ernie D. Butler Park Community Gardens.
+The Banneker, Crestmont and Butler sites are gardened in partnership with the City of Bloomington Parks and Recreation.

 MHC’s Garden Program hosts workshops in organic gardening and also offers a youth garden program.
 Become a garden volunteer »

-All MHC Garden Internship Positions for the 2013 growing season are filled, check back in the fall for openings.
+MHC is seeking for Garden Interns for the 2014 garden season.
 To learn more see our internships and jobs page»

 Tuesdays 5pm-7pm at Crestmont Garden